A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: Introduction

 One expects that results true for the logarithm of the characteristic polynomial of C$\beta$E should carry over to the G$\beta$E setup.
+Indeed, for $\beta=2$, Riemann-Hilbert methods can be applied to yield convergence of exponential moments, which in turn imply the (multidimensional, i.e. for a finite collection of $z_i$s) CLT, see \cite{Krasovsky}.
+Generalizations to more general potentials beyond the quadratic case (that is, replace $\lambda_i^2$ in \eqref{eq-GBE} by $V(\lambda_i)$) appear in \cite{BWW} and \cite{Charlier}.
+We note that \cite{BWW} prove convergence to the GMC of the characteristic polynomial (in the $L^2$ phase).
+We also mention \cite{FKS} for an explicit construction of the limiting logarithmically correlated field for GUE, and a proof of convergence in mesoscopical scales.

-Our work can be seen as a first step in that direction.
-Recent related results are \cite{LP}, where a (much more precise) study of the recursion for $\psi_k$ is undertaken, albeit only for $k<k_0(z)-O(n^{1/3} \log n)$, i.e. in what we call the \textit{scalar} regime (and they refer to as the hyperbolic regime), and the follow-up article \cite{LP2} showing that the scaled characteristic polynomial at the edge of the spectrum converges in law to the solution of the solution of the stochastic Airy equation.
+Our work can be seen as a further step in the direction of obtaining CLTs for random determinants, with generalization in the direction where Riemann-Hilbert methods are not applicable.
+Recent related results are \cite{LP}, where a (much more precise) study of the recursion for $\psi_k$ is undertaken, albeit only for $k<k_0(z)-O(n^{1/3} \log n)$, i.e. in what we call the \textit{scalar} regime (and they refer to as the hyperbolic regime), and the follow-up article \cite{LP2} showing that the scaled characteristic polynomial at the edge of the spectrum converges in law to the solution of the stochastic Airy equation.
 Another closely related study is \cite{CFLW}, where the exponential of the eigenvalue counting measure of the GUE (and other ensembles related to $\beta=2$) is considered.
-We do not know how to derive our CLT, even for the case of the GUE, from these works.

-We have emphasized in this brief summary the fluctuations of the logarithm of the characteristic polynomial, which can be see as a linear statistics (albeit, a non-smooth one) of the empirical measure $L_N$.
+We have emphasized in this brief summary the fluctuations of the logarithm of the characteristic polynomial, which can be seen as a linear statistics (albeit, a non-smooth one) of the empirical measure $L_N$.
 For smooth statistics, the fluctuations are Gaussian, and well understood.
 We refer in particular to \cite{DE2} (for the G$\beta$E case; their proofs cover also our setup) and \cite{popescu}, and to \cite{DiaconisEvans} for the CUE case.